Electric-Feel: Sensory Substitution System

 Actuator control board with low-side switching MOSFETs connected to haptic motors

-Sensor PCB layout design
+Sensor PCB and layout

-Actuator control board PCB layout design
+Actuator control board and layout